 Google Docs voice typing (Web on Chrome)

-Just like Microsoft offers dictation in their Office products, Google does the same for their Workspace suite.
+Just like Microsoft offers dictation in its Office products, Google does the same for its Workspace suite.
 The best place to use the voice typing feature is in Google Docs, but you can also dictate speaker notes in Google Slides as a way to prepare for your presentation.

 To get started, make sure you're using Chrome and have a Google Docs file open.
 Go to Tools > Voice typing, and press the microphone icon to start.
 As you talk, the text will jitter into existence in the document.